ApeWorX/ape/docs/quickstart.rst

 Installation
 ************
 **Suggestion**: Create a virtual environment via virtualenv or venv.
-After creation and activating a virtual env.
+After creating and activating your virtual env.
 You should install ape in the isolated virtual environment to try for yourself!

 You may skip this creating a virtual environment if you know you don't require one for your use case.